3D Building Geometry Creator

 Real-time 3D Visualization: Interactive 3D preview with orbit controls

-Level Duplication: Copy entire floors to speed up repetitive designs
+Level Duplication: Copy entire floors (up to 50 times) to speed up repetitive designs

 Automatic Zone Naming: Smart naming system with customizable prefixes